Zibahkhana: Plot

-The van runs out of petrol, stranding the teens in the jungle.
-Vicki, feeling guilty for getting his friends into danger, goes to find help.
-Coming across a cabin, he is attacked and killed by a burka-wearing maniac.
-Roxi is spooked by the severed head and runs into the jungle, eventually finding Vicki's corpse being butchered by the maniac.
-The maniac chases Roxi, and she seeks refuge in a cabin.
-A kind old woman takes her in and laments the loss of her son to marriage and the new motorway cutting off her village from the world.
-Noticing Roxi is injured, she leaves to find her son, a local healer.
+The van runs out of fuel, stranding the teens in the jungle.
+Feeling responsible for endangering his friends, Vicki goes to find help.
+Upon discovering a cabin, he is attacked and killed by a burka-wearing maniac.
+Roxi, spooked by the severed head, flees into the jungle and finds Vicki's corpse being mutilated by the maniac.
+Pursued by the killer, she seeks refuge in a cabin.

+A kind elderly woman takes her in, mourning her son's marriage and the new motorway that has isolated her village.
+Noticing Roxi's injury, she leaves to find her son, a local healer.

-Meanwhile, Simon and Ash notice OJ is gone.
-While looking for him, they find Vicki's keys and flashlight at the cabin he was killed and are chased by the maniac.
-Simon is killed, while Ash makes it back to the van.
+Meanwhile, Simon and Ash realize OJ is missing.
+Discovering Vicki's keys and flashlight at the cabin where he was killed, they are chased by the maniac.
+Simon is killed, while Ash escapes to the van.

-While looking in the lady's cabin, Roxi discovers evidence that the maniac is the old lady's daughter and leaves the house after discovering her son's skeleton.
-In the jungle, the old lady finds her other son, the holy man, nearing death.
+In the lady's cabin, Roxi uncovers evidence that the maniac is the old woman's daughter.
+After finding her son's skeleton, she flees the house.
+In the jungle, the old lady finds her other son, the holy man, dying.
 Swearing revenge, she instructs her daughter to kill the remaining teens.
-The maniac breaks Roxi's neck.
+The maniac subsequently breaks Roxi's neck.

-Ash is chased through the woods, eventually defeating the maniac by fashioning a weapon from barbed wire and a stick and beating her to death with a rock.
-Retrieving the maniac's mace, she ensures the maniac is dead by staking her through the heart.
+Ash is pursued through the woods but ultimately defeats the maniac by creating a weapon from barbed wire and a stick, beating her to death with a rock.
+Using the maniac's mace, she ensures her death by staking her through the heart.

-Victorious, as day breaks, she finds OJ.
-He turns to attack her as he is now a zombie.
+As dawn breaks, Ash finds OJ—who turns to attack her, now transformed into a zombie.